Emblem21-OpenSource/wasabi-store-sdk/README.md

 # WasabiStore

+WasabiStore is a library that provides common data lake operations for the egress-free Wasabi service.
+Because Wasabi uses AWS S3, this library can also be usable for standard S3 bucket management as well.

 # Getting Started

 Read these [setup instructions](SETUP.md) to get started.

-Review the [Wasabi API](https://wasabi.com/wp-content/themes/wasabi/docs/API_Guide/index.html#t=topics%2Fapidiff-intro.htm) guide as well for more details.
+Review the [Wasabi API](https://wasabi.com/wp-content/uploads/2018/06/Wasabi_API_Guide.pdf?x84297) guide as well for more details.

+# Feature Requests

+* Use IV ciphers for `--encrypt`
+* Allow the tagging of resources (Wasabi does not support this but S3 does.)

 # Notes